10 Days in Argentina: 7 Sample Itineraries

 What time of year is best to do this itinerary?

 This Argentina itinerary is great year-round.
-All three destinations are great in summer (albeit hot).
+All three destinations are great in summer (but very hot).
 Expect humidity in the summer in Buenos Aires and Iguazu, but enjoy the dry desert heat in Mendoza.

-Winters are mild and ideal in Iguazu, and cold but sunny in Mendoza.
+Winters are mild and perfect in Iguazu.
+Nights will be cold but days will be sunny and warmer in Mendoza.

-Spring and summer is perfect for all three destinations.
+Spring and fall is perfect for all three destinations.

 What to pack for this itinerary?